Generative AI Projects For Beginners

 Debugging with AI

-Debugging can be frustrating, but AI can help identify and fix errors.
+AI can also help identify and fix programming errors.

 Example